jmonlong/manu-vggafannot/manuscript.md

 The helper script and a tutorial are available at the `analysis/visualization` folder of this paper's repository (see [Code and data availability]).

 ## Results

 ### Sorting and indexing short sequencing reads

 Read sorting (see [Indexing paths in GAF files]) was tested on about 30X coverage of Illumina HiSeq paired-end 150bp reads for the HG002 sample.
-The plain gzipped GAF file with about 682 million reads was sorted with `vg gamsort` and compressed with `bgzip` in 6h32 using 6.47 hours of CPU time and about 1.9 GiB of memory (Table @tbl:readsorting_summary).
+The plain gzipped GAF file with about 682 million reads was sorted with `vg gamsort` and compressed with `bgzip` in 3h55 using 3.87 hours of CPU time and less than 1 GiB of memory (Table @tbl:readsorting_summary).
-Indexing the sorted GAF with `tabix` took 18.6 minutes using 17.4 minutes of CPU time.
+Indexing the sorted GAF with `tabix` took 20 minutes using 18.4 minutes of CPU time.
 We compared that approach with the existing read sorting implementation in `vg`, which operates on files in the Protobuf-based GAM format[@vg].
-Sorting a GAM with the same reads took 11h47 using 11h38 of CPU time and about 6.1 GiB of memory.
+Sorting a GAM with the same reads took 12h using 11.87 hours of CPU time and about 7 GiB of memory.

 In addition to being about twice as fast to sort, reads written in the GAF format (and bgzipped) also take about half the disk space (52 GiB vs 108 GiB).
 The main reason for this reduced space is that GAF does not save the complete read sequence, only the path through the pangenome and edits to reconstruct it.